Is Text Message Marketing Legal? How to Be SMS Compliant

 MMA Consumer Best Practices Guidelines

 The MMA is responsible for the CBP guidelines, which sets the industry standard for SMS marketing.
-It provides a playbook of accepted practices, standards, and frameworks for U.S. wireless carriers to follow to ensure SMS campaigns are consistent across the board.
+In addition, it provides a playbook of accepted practices, standards, and frameworks for U.S. wireless carriers to follow to ensure SMS campaigns are consistent across the board.

 CTIA Shortcode Monitoring Handbook

-The CTIA developed the Shortcode Monitoring Handbook to enforce SMS best practices, particularly when it comes to SMS shortcode programs.
+The CTIA developed the Shortcode Monitoring Handbook to enforce SMS best practices, particularly regarding SMS shortcode programs.
 Shortcode refers to the five- or six-digit phone numbers marketers use to communicate with consumers.
 This handbook outlines what can and cannot be included in SMS campaigns to help protect the consumer experience.

-While the MMA and CTIA documents are only guidelines — not federal laws — it’s still important to understand and follow them.
+While the MMA and CTIA documents are only guidelines — not federal laws — it’s still essential to understand and follow them.

 8 Simple Ways to Ensure SMS Compliance

-The list below simplifies some of the do’s and don’ts of SMS compliance so you can take advantage of this marketing tool and reap all the benefits that come with SMS — from improved customer engagement to increased customer retention.
+The list below simplifies some of the do’s and don’ts of SMS compliance so you can take advantage of this marketing tool and reap all the benefits of SMS — from improved customer engagement to increased customer retention.

 1. Don’t Add Phone Numbers to Your Subscription List without Written Permission